Revealed: Where to apply for UAE visa amnesty; who is not eligible; fine exemptions

 Each emirate has different centres.
 In Dubai, all Amer centres will provide amnesty services, as well as General Directorate of Residency and Foreigners Affairs (GDRFA) Dubai centre in Al Awir.
 In Abu Dhabi, ICP centres are located in Al Dhafra, Suwaihan, Al Maqa and Al Shahama.

-Service centres are open from 7am to 8pm, where biometric fingerprinting will be recorded.
+Service centres will have extended hours from 7am to 10pm, where biometric fingerprinting will be recorded.
 Amnesty applications can also be made at ICP centres throughout the rest of the UAE.

 Service applications are also available online 24/7.
 Applicants can submit through ICP electronic and smart channels and approved typing centres without the need to visit service centres, except when asked to appear for biometric fingerprinting.